yarov3so/ParrotPeater/README.md

 Recommended input volume setting on the laptop: maximum (100%) Recommended volume setting on the repeater radio: 1/2 turn of the volume knob (50%)

+MACOS USERS: you will most likely need to apply the ttcplus wrapper hotfix (by gslegendre) to your Python IDE in order to grant it access to your microphone.
+Please see: https://github.com/jslegendre/tccplus.

 *** The following configurations are primarily suited for Baofeng UV 17 Pro HTs, but can be readily generalized to other devices with similar features. ***

 # In order to successfully use ParrotPeater, you will need to ensure that the settings on your radio settings match the following values: